Malcolm Hill (footballer)

-Malcolm Hill (born 7 October 1938) is a former Australian rules footballer who played for Hawthorn in the VFL during the 1960s.
+Malcolm Walker Hill (7 October 1938 − 17 May 2024) was an Australian rules footballer footballer who played for Hawthorn in the Victorian Football League (VFL) and Sturt in the South Australian National Football League (SANFL).

-Hill was a ruckman and started his career with Hawthorn in 1960.
+Hill was a ruckman and started his career with Hawthorn in the VFL in 1960.
 He played three seasons of VFL football and was a premiership player in 1961.

-After leaving Hawthorn he moved to South Australia and went on to play for Sturt during the rest of the 1960s.
+After leaving Hawthorn, he moved to South Australia and went on to play for Sturt in the SANFL during the rest of the 1960s.
 He played only intermittently, appearing in a total of 40 games for Sturt over the seven years.
 Hill was a premiership player in 1966, 1968 and 1969.